itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 [Netflix](http://cloudcannon.com/customers/netflix/), [Engine Yard](http://cloudcannon.com/customers/engine-yard/), [Xtendly](http://cloudcannon.com/customers/xtendly/) and [Brandon Setter](http://cloudcannon.com/customers/brandon-setter/) use CloudCannon to rapidly deploy websites for marketing teams and clients.

 CloudCannon sites are made of static files.
 Compared to a database backed CMS, there are a number of advantages:

-- Less complexity
+* Less complexity
-- All source files can be stored in Bitbucket
+* All source files can be stored in Bitbucket
-- Sites are served faster sites as there’s no backend processing
+* Sites are served faster sites as there’s no backend processing
-- Minimal security risk
+* Minimal security risk

 CloudCannon makes it easier for non-developers:

-- No need to preview content as editing is inline
+* No need to preview content as editing is inline
-- No design breaking changes as developers specify which content non-developers can modify
+* No design breaking changes as developers specify which content non-developers can modify
-- Changes can be tested on a live staging site before production with Git branching and multiple environments
+* Changes can be tested on a live staging site before production with Git branching and multiple environments

+<div class="wistia_responsive_padding" style="padding:62.5% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/lgi4qbkx0t?videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
+<script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

 ### How do I get started?